-

 - Signature date on or after the November 13, 2024 Administrative Rule notice date for Innovation Grants

 - For the transferee – if it is a county, municipality, or tribe, provide the transferee's total cost of providing the service/duty in the calendar year prior to the transfer of the service/duty.
-The total cost of providing the service/duty includes the cost of wages, benefits, training, and equipment of providing the service/duty.
+The total cost includes, but is not limited to, the cost of wages, benefits, training, and equipment of providing the service/duty.

 - Amount the transferor will pay to the transferee for the length of the agreement/contract